 Target ages and area

 RiverTracks works with young boys and girls across the Tweed Valley aged 12 and above.
 The young people at risk are be defined as having high levels of school truancy, suspensions or expulsions, having past or present criminal charges, drug usage problems and or other serious life challenges that are making engagement in education very difficult.
 By starting with a focus on this cohort, we will be able to build our organisational capacity to expand steadily to provide opportunities to both genders, a broader age range and to other young people across the whole Tweed Shire region.

 Program model and attributes

-RiverTracks runs on a Monday and Tuesday and focuses on developing work skills, building relationships with and engaging at-risk young people.
+RiverTracks runs on weekdays during school terms and focuses on developing work skills, building relationships with and engaging at-risk young people.
 We work with young people to explore their interests and by creating pathways to develop practical skills in these interest areas with them.

 The program offers opportunities for young people to explore different interest and skill set areas by partnering with existing organisations that are able to offer training programs that equip the young people with credentials and skills that build their employability.
 We want to note that as we develop as an organisation we will endeavour to establish a design that supports accredited flexible learning that helps young people work towards their Record of School Achievement but must acknowledge that we will not have the capacity to include this in our initial activities.